 What do you do when you’ve messed up?
-At work you might go back to the drawing board and start from the beginning.
-Did you miss calculate or overlook some detail?
-When a relationship has been bruised and trust broken, you might go back to that person looking for a fresh start.
+At work, you might go back to the drawing board and start from the beginning.
+Did you miscalculate or overlook some detail?
+When a relationship has been bruised and trust has been broken, you might go back to that person looking for a fresh start.
 What about in your spiritual journey?
-What do you do when you fall short, stumble or fail?
+What do you do when you fall short, stumble, or fail?
 We need to go back to our spiritual roots, back to the beginning.

-When’s the last time a crisis overwhelmed you with fear?
-In spite of God’s past faithfulness, you decide to take matters into your own hands.
+When is the last time a crisis overwhelmed you with fear?
+In spite of God’s past faithfulness, did you decide to take matters into your own hands?
 What was the outcome?

 The good news in Abraham’s failure is God’s redemption.
-The same redemption offered to us no matter the magnitude of our mistake.
+The same redemption is offered to us, no matter the magnitude of our mistakes.
 So, when you fail in your walk with God, where do you go?
-What is your Bethel – your spiritual roots?
+What is your Bethel – where are your spiritual roots?
 Confess your sin to God and ask Him to forgive you.
 I promise He will.
 And like Abraham, you’ll discover what it’s like to have your relationship with God restored.